 Other credit bearing work placements and occasional extra-curricular voluntary projects

-Ruth was appointed as Student Engagement Officer at The Hunterian in December 2011.
+Ruth joined The Hunterian in December 2011.
 She came to the role with varied experience as a professional trainer and educator spanning public and private sector organisations, primary and higher education and cultural heritage.
 Ruth is a Business Studies Graduate (Manchester Metropolitan University, 1987), a member of the Chartered Institute of Personnel and Development with a Diploma in Training Management (Stow College, Glasgow, 1996) and a qualified Primary Teacher (PGDE, 2006 University of Strathclyde) with 5 years of teaching experience.

 As a Training and Development Consultant at the Victoria and Albert Museum from 2001 – 2004, Ruth was responsible for the re-development and co-ordination of the museum’s Assistant Curator Development Programme, and the organisation of a Museums Administrators Conference.
 Other Training Consultancy positions include Informatics CTEC (IT Training), 1996 – 1999; Napier University, 2000 – 2001; British Energy, 2004 – 2005; University of Glasgow (IT Training and project implementation), 2010 –2011.
 From 1989 – 1996 Ruth worked in the field of Social Economic Development and Research, firstly as a researcher for the Training & Employment Research Unit, Univeristy of Glasgow and later as a Development Officer for Local Economic Development agencies (Castlemilk Economic Development Agency and Community Business Fife).